 This test verifies the Pathfinder stair flow rate calculation.
 In steering mode, the stair flow rates are not specified, but are emergent behavior based on the occupant movement, including maximum speed as a function of stair riser/tread dimensions and occupant density.
-SFPE calculates the stair flow rates based on the maximum specific flow that is a function of riser/tread dimensions, Table 5.
-For stairs, the specified boundary layer is 0.15 m, so a 1 m wide stair is calculated to flow at 0.71 pers/s.
+SFPE calculates the stair flow rates based on the maximum specific flow that is a function of riser/tread dimensions, Table 6.
+For stairs, the specified boundary layer is 0.15 m, so a 1 m wide stair with rise/run of 178/279 is calculated to flow at 0.71 pers/s.